JellyJoe198/menu-scraper/README.md

 Based on: https://realpython.com/beautiful-soup-web-scraper-python

 > [!Warning]
 > The website for the menu changed, and this program no longer works.
+I am happy to review pull requests if someone updates it for the new website.

 This program gets the html of the menu from the internet, then parses it in a way to extract the relevant info (titles, menu items, etc) and print that to std out.